Texas Football Wood Lockers: Complete Program Guide

 Budget is always a critical factor in Texas football locker room projects.
 Programs range from small 2A schools working within tight district budgets to major university programs with multi-million dollar facility plans.
 Here’s how to think about the investment at different scales:

 High school programs (40–75 lockers): A quality wood locker installation for a typical Texas high school football program runs $30,000–$80,000 depending on size, customization, and configuration.
 This typically comes through bond measures, booster club campaigns, or district capital improvement budgets.
-The investment amortizes over 15–20 years, making the annual cost roughly $1,500–$5,000 per year—a manageable number when framed against recruiting and culture ROI.
+The investment amortizes over 15–20 years, making the annual cost roughly $1,500–$5,000 per year.
+That’s a manageable number when you weigh it against recruiting and culture ROI.

 College programs (75–120 lockers): University programs typically plan locker room projects in the $80,000–$250,000+ range, often as part of larger facility renovation packages.
 Custom locker quality at the collegiate level is an expected standard, not a luxury.

 Getting budget approval: The strongest argument for quality locker rooms in Texas is the recruiting angle.
-In a state where high school coaches see recruits visit multiple top programs in a single weekend, a locker room upgrade is one of the most visible and tangible improvements a program can make.
-Document the current state of your facility, identify programs recruits are also considering, and present the investment as a direct recruiting retention tool.
+In a state where high school coaches see recruits visit multiple top programs in a single weekend, a locker room upgrade is one of the most visible improvements you can make.
+Document your current facility’s condition, identify the programs your recruits are also considering, and present the investment as a direct recruiting retention tool.

 Contact us for a free consultation and custom quote for your Texas football program.
 We’ll work within your timeline and budget to design the right solution.